May 9, 2023

 *Prices may vary depending on size and spec.

-So which should builders and architects choose from 2025?
+So, which should builders and architects choose in 2025?

 Inevitably, it will end up coming down to price in most cases.
 We predict that most people will opt for triple glazing unless something drastic happens to the price of vacuum glazing, which may happen as the product becomes more popular and their production efficiencies improve.
 However, for anyone looking to balance the new regulations with heritage detailing, vacuum glass is the option that makes this possible.